COVID-19 Vaccines

 While these side effects may impact certain daily activities, they should go away in just a few days.
 Even if you experience side effects from the first shot, you should still receive the second shot or dose, unless you are instructed by your physician to not receive the second shot.

-If you are experiencing pain or discomfort, talk to your TopLine MD affiliated physician about using over-the-counter medications, such as ibuprofen or acetaminophen, to help manage.
+If you are experiencing pain or discomfort, talk to your TopLine MD Alliance affiliated physician about using over-the-counter medications, such as ibuprofen or acetaminophen, to help manage.
 You can also try other methods to alleviate pain from the vaccination site by applying a (clean) cool, wet washcloth or exercising the arm.
 To help reduce discomfort from fever, you should ensure you drink plenty of water or fluids and dress lightly.

 Source: CDC: What to Expect after Getting a COVID-19 Vaccine